 Of all the different types of drug addictions, crystal meth is perhaps the most dangerous of them all.
 It’s highly addictive, causes extreme behavior in those who use it, and is especially difficult to overcome.
 Because of these factors, crystal meth addiction requires professional intervention and treatment as soon as possible.

 Crystal meth is the crystalized form of methamphetamine.
 Meth cooks may combine amphetamines (like pseudoephedrine) with toxic chemicals such as battery acid, drain cleaner and antifreeze to increase potency.
 Needless to say, the final product is very bad for the body.

 Crystal meth is heated and then smoked in order to get a high.
 It can also be snorted, swallowed and even injected.
 It is a popular party drug, but it is most often used as a form of escape from unpleasant feelings and/or situations.

-The euphoric (pleasurable) sensations that crystal meth causes when it affects a user’s brain is followed by a depression or “crash,” and more crystal meth is used in hopes of achieving the same level of high.
-Over time it is difficult for an addict to reach the same high, but they keep trying, using higher doses or different methods of ingesting the drug.
-Crystal meth is highly addictive.
+The euphoric sensations that crystal meth causes when it affects a user’s brain are followed by a depression or “crash,” and more crystal meth is sought out in hopes of achieving the same level of high.
+Over time, it is difficult for the user to reach the same high, but that doesn’t stop them from trying, using higher doses or different methods of ingesting the drug.

-Long-term crystal meth users may experience many problems, including:
+Long-term crystal meth users experience many problems, such as: